clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

   If you are behind a proxy server, you may need to add the master's IP to the environment variable *NO_PROXY*.

+* Connection timed-out or Access Refused errors.

+  You must ensure that the appropriate proxy settings are available from the terminal where the control plane is initialized.
+You can run the commands *"echo $HTTP_PROXY"*, *"echo $HTTPS_PROXY"* and *"echo $NO_PROXY"* from the same terminal where you will initialize the control plane to verify what are the proxy settings that will be actually used by kubernetes.
+If the proxy values displayed are different than what they should be, the cluster initialization will fail.
+Contact your IT support team to learn the appropriate procedure to set the proxy variables permanently and available from all the access forms that you will use (for example: remote ssh access).

 .. _Kubernetes container orchestration system: https://kubernetes.io/